svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 If we look at `(if cond-expr then-expr else-expr)` and `(define a 10)` they look very similar to a function application `(f a b)`.
 In a function application the arguments `a` and `b` will be evaluated before the function is applied.
-This behaviour would be very strange in the case of `if` where it would mean that the `then-expr` and `else-expr` are both evaluated.
+This behavior would be very strange in the case of `if` where it would mean that the `then-expr` and `else-expr` are both evaluated.
 In a definition it would be strange to evaluate the symbol `a` before creating the binding.